List of Delhi Public School Society schools: DPS Haridwar

 6 Yamuna(Red), Ganga(Blue) and Jhelum(Purple).
 The current principal of this school is Dr. Anupam Jagga.

 DPS Harni

 It was established in April 2006, in Harni, Vadodara.
 A. K. Sinha, the former Principal of DPS Vadodara, was instrumental in setting up the school.

 DPS Howrah

 It is affiliated to CBSE.
 It is located near Makardaha Station.

 DPS Indore

 It was established in July 2003.
 The campus is spread over 21 acres.
 The school has been crowned as 'Dream School' by the government of Madhya Pradesh.

+DPS Indirapuram

+Delhi Public School, Indirapuram is a private school located in Indirapuram, Ghaziabad, Uttar Pradesh, India.
+The school was established in 2003 and functions under the aegis of the Delhi Public School Society, New Delhi.
+It is affiliated with the Central Board of Secondary Education (CBSE), New Delhi, and offers education from primary to senior secondary level.
+The school follows a curriculum designed to support academic learning along with co-curricular activities and overall student development.

 DPS Jammu

 Delhi Public School Jammu in Jammu and Kashmir was established in 1998 by Ajatshatru Singh as the first branch of Delhi Public School Society.

 DPS Jodhpur

 The beginning of Delhi Public School Jodhpur dates back to 1998 when D.R.
 Mehta, the Chairman of SEBI, encouraged Dinesh Chaman Kothari to open an educational institution for the children of Jodhpur.
 The DPS Society provided the motivation and guidance to Kothari.
 DPS Jodhpur is promoted by Shugan Chandra Kothari Trust and managed by Delhi Public School Society, and became functional on 20 April 1998 at Ratanada with 280 children enrolled initially.
 The institution offered a comprehensive education for the school children and to its own building at Pal in 2001.
 The school occupies 15 acres and houses more than 5000 pupils.